MojoliciousDotIO/mojolicious.io/blog/2017/12/01/day-1-getting-started/index.markdown

 Well, [Mojolicious](http://mojolicious.org) is really two things.
 First it is a powerful web-focused toolkit called Mojo.
 Second it is a powerful web framework called Mojolicious.
-The Mojolicious framework is built using Mojo toolkit.
+The Mojolicious framework is built using the Mojo toolkit.

 That that doesn't mean you can't use Mojo tools elsewhere.
 If you see some tools you like but want to use with some other framework, go ahead, I won't tell!